chrismatchett/met-expo-demos-2/README.md

 * Git, https://git-scm.com/
 * Visual Studio Code, https://code.visualstudio.com/

-Once you have this software installed follow the Expo documentation to get up and running with Expo.
+Once you have this software installed follow the Setup section in Expo documentation to get up and running.

 * https://docs.expo.dev/get-started/installation/